 UC Irvine | Humanities 1010

-To kick off this fall’s inquiry into civil war, UCHRI is gathering colleagues from across the UC system and beyond for a lecture and seminar discussion about how racial formation and aesthetic tradition mutually constitute what we think of as the essential form of the civil subject: the autonomous, universal individual that has been a bedrock of Western political ideology since the Enlightenment.
+As part of this fall’s inquiry into civil war, UCHRI is gathering colleagues from across the UC system and beyond for a lecture and seminar discussion about how racial formation and aesthetic tradition mutually constitute what we think of as the essential form of the civil subject: the autonomous, universal individual that has been a bedrock of Western political ideology since the Enlightenment.

-Distinguished Professor of English David Lloyd (UC Riverside) will join UCHRI and the Civil War RRG for a public lecture and seminar discussion of his latest book, Under Representation: The Racial Regime of Aesthetics.
-The book explores the ways in which the founding texts of aesthetic philosophy ground (and are grounded by) the racial order of the modern world.
-A response will be given by Assistant Professor of Literature Ameeth Vijay (UC San Diego).
-After the talk, the audience is invited to participate in an open seminar discussion through which the audience and speakers can engage in vigorous debate.
+Distinguished Professor of English David Lloyd (UC Riverside) will give a talk based on his latest book, Under Representation: The Racial Regime of Aesthetics, which explores the ways in which the founding texts of aesthetic philosophy ground (and are grounded by) the racial order of the modern world.
+Assistant Professor of Literature Ameeth Vijay (UC San Diego), will offer a response, followed by light refreshments and an open seminar discussion through which the audience and speakers can engage in vigorous debate.

-The lecture is free and open to the public.
+The lecture and seminar discussion are free and open to the public.
 UCHRI is excited to livestream Professor Lloyd’s talk and Professor Vijay’s response via our YouTube channel.